-- Check the status of your 2011 refund.
+- E-file your return.
+Find out about commercial tax preparation and e-file services available free to eligible tax-payers. - Check the status of your 2012 refund.
 Go to IRS.gov and click on Where's My Refund.
-Wait at least 72 hours after the IRS acknowledges receipt of your e-filed return, or 3 to 4 weeks after mailing a paper return.
+Information about your return will generally be available within 24 hours after the IRS receives your e-filed return, or 4 weeks after you mail your paper return.
 If you filed Form 8379 with your return, wait 14 weeks (11 weeks if you filed electronically).
-Have your 2011 tax return available so you can provide your social security number, your filing status, and the exact whole dollar amount of your refund. - E-file your return.
-Find out about commercial tax preparation and e-file services available free to eligible taxpayers. - Download forms, including talking tax forms, instructions, and publications. - Order IRS products online. - Research your tax questions online. - Search publications online by topic or keyword. - Use the online Internal Revenue Code, regulations, or other official guidance. - View Internal Revenue Bulletins (IRBs) published in the last few years. - Figure your withholding allowances using the withholding calculator online at www.irs.gov/individuals. - Determine if Form 6251 must be filed by using our Alternative Minimum Tax (AMT) Assistant available online at www.irs.gov/individuals. - Sign up to receive local and national tax news by email. - Get information on starting and operating a small business.
+Have your 2012 tax return handy so you can provide your social security number, your filing status, and the exact whole dollar amount of your refund. - Where's My Refund? has a new look this year!
+The tool will include a tracker that displays progress through three stages: (1) return received, (2) refund approved, and (3) refund sent.
+Where's My Refund? will provide an actual personalized refund date as soon as the IRS processes your tax return and approves your refund.
+So in a change from previous filing seasons, you won't get an estimated refund date right away.
+Where's My Refund? includes information for the most recent return filed in the current year and does not include information about amended returns. - You can obtain a free transcript online at IRS.gov by clicking on Order a Return or Account Transcript under "Tools."
+For a transcript by phone, call 1-800-908-9946 and follow the prompts in the recorded message.
+You will be prompted to provide your SSN or Individual Taxpayer Identification Number (ITIN), date of birth, street address and ZIP code. - Download forms, including talking tax forms, instructions, and publications. - Order IRS products. - Research your tax questions. - Search publications by topic or keyword. - Use the Internal Revenue Code, regulations, or other official guidance. - View Internal Revenue Bulletins (IRBs) published in the last few years. - Figure your withholding allowances using the IRS Withholding Calculator at www.irs.gov/individuals. - Determine if Form 6251 (Alternative Minimum Tax- Individuals), must be filed by using our Alternative Minimum Tax (AMT) Assistant available at IRS.gov by

+- typing Alternative Minimum Tax Assistant in the search box. - Sign up to receive local and national tax news by email. - Get information on starting and operating a small business.